Theory IV: Chromatic Harmony/Form & Analysis

 In-class lectures, discussions and analyses

-Assignments, including student compositions.
+Assignments and assessments, including student compositions.

 Grading Will Be Based On

 Midterm exam 20%

 Class participation 10%

 Music exists in time.
 It is important for music professionals to be able to perceive and identify musical elements quickly or they will be of little use.
 For this reason, proficiency in the areas of music theory includes speed as well as understanding and assessment will include both.